 These paired muscles are wrapped in an aponeurotic sheath.
 The linea alba is the strip of connective tissue that joins the xiphoid process to the pubic symphysis along the mid-line of the body.
 It also binds the medial edges of those sheaths.
 The lateral edges of these sheaths provide attachments for the obliques and transversus abdominus.

 The origin and insertion are argued based on whether one is standing or swinging from their arms.
 Usually, the origin is considered the pelvis.

-the costal cartilage of ribs 5, 6, and 7.
-The muscle
+- the fascia over the costal cartilage of ribs 5, 6, and 7.

-fibers in the abdominal section of the pectoralis major
+- abdominal section of the pectoralis major, when present

 Transverse view of the abdominal sheath

 The rectus abdominus is encased in the rectus sheath, which connects it to the other rectus abdominus medially via the linea abla, and to the obliques and transverse abdominus laterally.